strongloop/strongloop-buildpacks/README.md

 1. Go to Heroku and find your app.
 2. Click Heroku app dashboard to view the various dynos and add-ons for your app.
 3. Select StrongLoop add-on to enable StrongOps monitoring.
+Note : If you used StrongLoop buildpack to create your application, you dont need to require strong-agent.
 4. Click  StrongOps Dashboard to access the StrongLoop Ops dashboard.

 <h5> Run your app in clustered mode through Heroku </h5>